who we are

 - Sex work is not intrinsically dangerous, oppressive or exploitative.
 Most of the problems sex workers experience are a result of legal and social systems that disregard our rights and worth.
 We work to end these oppressive systems, not to “rescue” sex workers.

 - Selling sex is a pragmatic and sensible response to a limited range of options.
 Where people are doing sex work but would rather not be, it is this lack of options that is the problem – not sex work itself.
 Women, young people, trans women, people of colour and Indigenous people often face limited economic options.
 For many, sex work is the best or only option for work and we work to improve the conditions of work.

 - The oppression of sex workers does not affect everyone the same way.
-Some face additional oppressions based on racism, colonialism, sexism, transphobia (trans-misogyny in particular), poverty, homophobia, because they have been to prison, use drugs or because they have disabilities.
+Some face additional oppressions based on racism, colonialism, sexism, transphobia (trans-misogyny in particular), poverty, homophobia, because they have been to prison, use drugs, are youth or because they have disabilities.
 Often these sex workers face much higher rates of violence and discrimination.
 We centre the experiences of these sex workers who are the most directly impacted by violence and discrimination in our analysis, in building broader and stronger coalitions and in developing holistic solutions that address all the issues that affect sex workers' lives.

 - We advocate for removal of all laws that criminalize sex work and an end to all forms of violence, discrimination and harassment of sex workers.

 - We recognize that sex workers are safer sex professionals and oppose public health policies such as mandatory testing that are founded on stereotypes about us that persecute sex workers rather than genuinely improve public health.
 We advocate evidence-based approaches to HIV and other STI’s that are led by the experts—sex workers.
 We recognize that the risk of HIV and other STI's is directly related to poor working conditions created by criminalization and stigmatization.